cosmos/sdk-tutorials/academy/my-own-chain/game-deadline.md

 $ starport generate proto-go
 ```

-How do you manage this field?
-Well, on each update, the deadline will always be _now_ plus a fixed duration.
-Remember that the concept of time in blockchain is peculiar.
-A transaction must be able to be executed in a deterministic fashion on multiple computers, at any time, present or future.
-So here, _now_ in fact refers to the block's time.
-Declare this duration as a new constant, along with how the date is to be represented, i.e. encoded, in the saved game, as a string:
+On each update the deadline will always be _now_ plus a fixed duration.
+In this context, _now_ refers to the block's time.
+Declare this duration as a new constant, along with how the date is to be represented, i.e. encoded in the saved game as a string:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/types/keys.go#L38-L39]
 const (